Shao-Feng/web-nfc-test-1/spec.md

 // https://codereview.chromium.org/1543823002/
 interface TestRunner {
-  // Sets whether NFC is supported or enabled. void setMockNFCDeviceStatus(boolean supported, boolean enabled);

-  // Sets information about what type (deviceType) of NFC device would be
+  // Sets NFC Event (eventType) including:
-  // discovered after (deviceDiscoveredAfterMS) and whether device should
-  // leave proximity after (deviceLostAfterMS). void setMockNFCDeviceEvent(DOMString deviceType,
-                             double deviceDiscoveredAfterMS,
-                             double deviceLostAfterMS);
+  // TagFound, TagLost
+  // PeerFound, PeerLost
+  void setMockNFCEventData(DOMString eventType);

+  //Get the list of events that have been recorded after TagFound or PeerFound
+  //each event is encoded as string, as below:
+  // "tag-found"
+  // "tag-read-success"
+  // "tag-read-rejected"
+  // "tag-write-success"
+  // "tag-write-rejected"
+  // "peer-found"
+  // "peer-read-success"
+  // "peer-read-rejected"
+  // "peer-write-success"
+  // "peer-write-rejected"
+  void getMockNFCEventData(NFCEventDataCallback callback);

-  // Sets mock data for NFC (operation) that would be executed from layout test. void setMockNFCData(DOMString operation,
+  // Sets mock NFC device adapter (deviceAdapterName) that would be executed from layout test.
-                      DOMString messageURL,
-                      DOMString[] recordTypes,
-                      DOMString[] mediaTypes,
-                      DOMString[] records);
+  // once this method is invoked, the dbus event of NFC device must be replace with the mock adapter.
+  //including:
+  // ReadonlyTag
+  // WriteableTag
+  // EmptyTag
+  // NonaccessableTag
+  // GenericAccessTag
+  // ReadonlyPeer
+  // WriteablePeer
+  // EmptyPeer
+  // NonaccessablePeer
+  // GenericAccessPeer
+  // JsonOnlyPeer
+  // ...

-  void resetMockNFCDevice();
+  void setMockNFCDeviceAdapter(DOMString deviceAdapterName);

 };
 ```